albedimaria/backend_master_thesis/README.md

 # EssentialSounds: Innovative 3D Music Sample Filtering
-## Reimagine Music Interaction and Visualization in Real-time with React (frontend-thesis project)
+## Reimagine Music Interaction and Visualization in Real-time with React

 EssentialSounds is a project that aims to change the way we visualize music samples.
 This repository houses the groundbreaking codebase that combines the power of Python's backend with React's frontend to bring you unparalleled 3D music sample visualization and an innovative filtering system.